The Manin constant and the modular degree: -adic properties of local Whittaker newforms

-There is the smallest $a(\pi)\geq 0$, the \emph{conductor exponent} of $\pi$, such that the space of $K_{1}(a(\pi))$-fixed vectors in $\pi$ is nonzero, and so necessarily is one-dimensional (see \cite{Del73a}*{2.2.6--2.2.7}).
-For computing $a(\chi\pi)$, we will use \cite{CS18}*{Lem.~2.7}: for $\pi$ and $\chi$ as above with $\omega_\pi = \mathbf{1}$, we have
+There is the smallest $a(\pi)\geq 0$, the \emph{conductor exponent} of $\pi$, such that the space of $K_{1}(a(\pi))$-fixed vectors in $\pi$ is nonzero, and so necessarily is one-dimensional (see \cite{Del73a}*{Th\'{e}or\`{e}me 2.2.6, D\'{e}finition 2.2.7}).
+For computing $a(\chi\pi)$, we will use \cite{CS18}*{Lemma 2.7}: for $\pi$ and $\chi$ as above with $\omega_\pi = \mathbf{1}$, we have

 with equality if either $a(\chi) \neq \frac{a(\pi)}{2}$ or $\pi$ is \emph{twist-minimal} in the sense that $a(\pi) = \min_\chi(a(\chi\pi))$, so that, in particular, a $\pi$ with $\omega_\pi = \mathbf{1}$ is twist-minimal whenever $a(\pi)$ is odd.